-The Meaning of Cash Flow (CF), Net Cash Flow, and Cumulative Cash Flow
+Cash Flow CF, Net Cash Flow, Cumulative Cash Flow Explained

 The term cash flow (CF) refers literally to the "flow," or movement of cash funds into or out of a business.
 This entry defines and explains this and related terms such as cash flow stream, net cash flow, and cumulative cash flow, and illustrates their role in financial statement analysis, investment analysis, and business case decision support.

 Cash flow is distinguished from accounting terms such as income, revenue, expense, and cost, all of which may result in CF, but which are not that themselves.

 - Consider a person paying a restaurant bill with a credit card (a charge card, not a bank debit card).
 Dinner is a cost event but not cash flow.
 That occurs later when the credit card bill is paid.

 - A company may purchase goods or services on credit and register a charge (liability) to one of its own accounts payable.
 The liability is removed with a different event, later, when cash actually flows from buyer to seller.